-A planned gift to Children's Hospital of Pittsburgh Foundation allows you to make a real difference in the lives of kids in need while meeting your personal financial goals.
+A planned gift to UPMC Children's Hospital Foundation allows you to make a real difference in the lives of kids in need while meeting your personal financial goals.
 Your investment in UPMC Children's Hospital of Pittsburgh helps to fuel cutting-edge research, contribute to innovative patient care initiatives, and helps to ensure that every child receives the care he or she needs regardless of a family's ability to pay.
-A gift like yours is instrumental in ensuring that Children's will always be a place of hope and healing for kids and families.
+A gift like yours is instrumental in ensuring that UPMC Children's Hospital will always be a place of hope and healing for kids and families.

 There are different ways that you can make a gift to change children's lives for the better.
 This site contains helpful information for you and your advisors and, when the time is right for you, we are happy to partner with you to make the gift that has the impact you envision.
-Thank you for considering Children's as part of your legacy.
+Thank you for considering UPMC Children's as part of your legacy.

 Nearly 130 years ago, the Pittsburgh community came together to establish the region's only children's hospital.
 In the time since, community members like you have continued to invest in this special institution.